 The work, Sesotho short stories, is a PhD thesis studying the Sesotho short story defining characteristics, development and use as a vehicle for social comment.
 A polysytemic approach has been employed in the discussion of themes; intertextuality in the explanation of the origin of Sesotho short story, and the ‘three worlds’ approach to show how stories are translated into moral lessons.
 We find that the Sesotho short story as an offshoot of the folktale and the culture of the preliterate era breaks away, in the fifties, to address matters of immediate importance to man, like freedom and death.
 This pattern goes on into the nineties.
 Moving away from art for art’s sake, the Sesotho short story has shown that it avails itself for use as a tool for social comment, thus contributing to social cohesion and nation building.

 Bonita Bennett has been active in the memory and museum sector for over 20 years and holds a Doctorate in Historical and Heritage Studies.
-She currently works as independent consultant, with her last fulltime position having been as Director of the District Six Museum in Cape Town where she remains engaged as a research associate and as a member of its board of trustees.
+She currently works as an independent consultant, with her last fulltime position having been as Director of the District Six Museum in Cape Town where she remains engaged as a research associate and as a member of its board of trustees.
 This book is a biographical account of the origins, growth and ongoing development of District Six Museum (D6M) in Cape Town, South Africa.
 It locates the museum’s work at the intersection of activism and public history and presents it as a significant example of how a community has been empowered through the mobilisation of its memory.
 It affirms the value inherent in memory work, demonstrating that it can create empowering pathways through which to activate personal, community and by extension, national healing – the latter being a constant underlying theme of South Africa’s journey to deepen its rights-based democracy.
-This organisational biography is framed within the contexts of the post-apartheid commitments to land restitution, as well as the recommendations of the Truth and Reconciliation Commission that memorialisation be considered as one of the country’s tools of symbolic reparations.
+This organisational biography is framed within the contexts of the post-apartheid commitments to land restitution, as well as the recommendations of the Truth and Reconciliation Commission, that memorialisation be considered as one of the country’s tools of symbolic reparations.

-Dr Maria Suriano
+Professor Maria Suriano

 A rare gift to the struggle: Ma Vesta Smith and the everyday politics of liberation